-How should Classical Conversations’ tutors handle their employment situation?
+How should tutors for a homeschool program handle their employment situation?
 They are required to use a specific curriculum, during a specific time and attend training.

 In light of Landry Academy switching to employees but still not being able to stay in business, I am wondering what your thoughts are.

 The closing of Landry Academy in late December 2016 was certainly sad and an eye opener.
 I don’t know the details of what happened to them, but it does seem they underwent an IRS audit and had to reclassify their teachers as employees.